In this guest post by Tricia Goyer, we learn what Miriam in the Bible can teach us about positivity.

 Is Constant Grumbling a Problem in Your House?

-By the way, if you need help curbing the constant grumbling in your house, you’ll absolutely want to check out Tricia’s latest book, “The Grumble Free Year: Twelve Months, Eleven Family Members, and One Impossible Goal,” that just came out this week!
+By the way, if you need help curbing the constant grumbling in your house, you’ll absolutely want to check out Tricia’s latest book, “The Grumble Free Year: Twelve Months, Eleven Family Members, and One Impossible Goal.”

 She shares their plans, successes, failures, and all the lessons they learned along the way — all to help you create a more grumble-free home of your own.